-E-commerce business uses a variety of ways to attract the customers as well as to engage them.
+E-commerce business uses a variety of ways to attract customers as well as to engage them.
 It includes many channels – Email, Social media, Display ads & so on.
 But these channels would reach a saturation stage quickly and generates a mediocre result since everyone relies on the same channels.
 You should use the necessary tools needed for an e-commerce website.
 Push Notification is one such tool.
+If you are an e-learning website, you can check out the Browser Push Notifications Guide For eLearning Companies for detailed analysis.

 That's why we have listed a new marketing tactic that you could try out – Browser Push Notifications For E-Commerce.
 If you are wondering what is browser notification, then keep reading on how it helps to improve on e-commerce sales.

 Browser or Web Push Notifications are messages that can reach the audience when they are not on your website.
 Website push notifications are clickable messages sent by a website to their subscribers’ browsers.
-They work similar to mobile app push notifications except that they work on websites instead of apps and can be accessed on all devices (desktop, mobile, tablet, etc).
+They work in a similar fashion on mobile app push notifications except that they work on websites instead of apps and can be accessed on all devices (desktop, mobile, tablet, etc).

 While app push notifications are limited to mobile devices and tablets, website push notifications also cover desktop and mobile browsers.
 Desktop usage still accounts for 42% of total internet time.
 Web Push Notifications deliver the power of real-time push notifications to this 42% of internet users.